grandma-collaboration/grandma-cookbook/doc2/3_Checking_Alerts.md

 There will be different classifications of GW alerts that are distributed by the gravitational wave interferometers: LIGO, VIRGO, KAGRA (LVK).
 These different alert types are: preliminary, early, initial, and updated.
 These will be ingested by slack where you will recieve an alert in the `#gwalerts` channel.

+**We are to follow up on GW alerts that meet the following criteria:**
+     - Preferred event type (BNS, BHNS)
+     - 90% and 50% localizations (less than 200 deg²)
+     - Distance (less than 200 Mpc)
+     - GRANDMA Score of 2,3, or 4.
+     **Note:** In O4, we only deal with “significant” alerts.
+This means the FAR should be at least 12 per year (with significant being equal to 1).

 ### 3.1.1 Preliminary Alerts

 As soon as LVK detects an event, a **PRELIMINARY** alert will be shown in the `#gwalerts` Slack channel and `#skyportal-alerts`, which will include a skymap.
 A skymap means that our telescopes can start observing within the indicated sky area.
-As an FA, you should notify the telescopes about the event and request observations.
-Check Sarah’s video to understand whether the preliminary alert should be followed or not.
+As an FA, you should wait til the intial or updated alert before responding in #observations.
+If it is a particularly interesting event, you can notify the #observations channel about the event and then wait for an update before requesting observations.

 In the `#gwalerts` Slack channel and `#skyportal-alerts`, there is a message to assist you if you have any doubts.

-**Note:** In O4, we only deal with “significant” alerts.
-This means the FAR should be at least 12 per year (with significant being equal to 1).

 Sarah’s video provides a detailed explanation of the **PRELIMINARY** GW ALERT, including how it appears in the `#gwalerts` Slack channel and `#skyportal-alerts`, and which alerts are best followed by GRANDMA: [Watch Video](https://www.youtube.com/watch?v=b0HGRygGzrE).